Jupiter, FL Car Accident Lawyers

 Frequently Asked Questions (FAQs)

-What if the victim died in the accident?
+What if the victim died in the crash?
 Does the claim die with him or her?

 My accident happened a while ago.
 Is there a deadline for filing a lawsuit?